 05 of 07

 Walls are often decorated to look like real stone or brick.
 But they are constructed to be lightweight and fall down easily.
 They look intimidating, so they present a mental challenge, even though they might not be the highest or most difficult jump on the course.

 06 of 07

-A combination is a line of two or more of any type of jump.
+A combination is a line of two or more obstacles.
 Combinations test the horse and rider’s control and precision.
-Often, the jumps are placed close together, so that there is only room for one or two strides between.
+Often, the jumps are placed close together so that there is only room for one or two strides between.

 07 of 07

-A triple bar makes the horse jump a wide jump, made up of three sets of jump standards beside each other.
-Jumps that make a horse jump wide are sometimes called spread jumps.
+A triple bar, made up of three sets of jump standards beside each other, challenges the horse to jump wide.
+Wide jumps like these are sometimes called spread jumps.
 The first bar of a triple is usually the lowest.
-A variation of the triple is the hogsback.
+One variation of the triple is known as the hogsback.
 In this type of fence, the middle pole is the highest.
-Another variation is a fan, in which the three bars are on separate standards, so when viewed from above, the fence is the shape of an un-furled fan.
-Jumps like this present a mental challenge, as well as physical.
+Another variation is a fan, in which the three bars are on separate standards.
+So when viewed from above, the fence is the shape of an unfurled fan.
+Jumps like this present a mental challenge as well as a physical one.